Achraf99Jday/MachineLearning-Indian-Liver-Patient/README.md

 # MachineLearning-Indian-Liver-Patient-Dataset
-ML algorithms on an indian liver patients dataset
+An overview of some ML classifiers and algorithms + ML algorithms applied on an indian liver patients dataset